Subscribe to get more!

 A garden is an artificial ecosystem and, try as we might it’s almost impossible to turn it into a 100% natural one.
 Some might even argue that, given the amount of influence and impact we as a species have had on the planet, there are no purely natural ecosystems anymore.

 Like any wild ecosystem, a garden has its producers, it’s herbivores, omnivores and predators.
-It has its detritovores, decomposes and scavengers, all trying to get by and, hopefully achieving a balance.
+It has its detritivores, decomposers and scavengers, all trying to get by and, hopefully achieving a balance.
+The garden gets its value and resilience from the diversity contained within and the connections that it has to the world outside of its borders.

 Predators always get the top press, they are sexy, dangerous and exciting as they hunt down their innocent prey.
-I would hesitate though to suggest that those are the thoughts of their victims (yes, I am anthropomorphising a bit here).
+I would hesitate though to suggest that those are the thoughts of their victims though (yes, I am anthropomorphising a bit here)!

 In your garden, assuming you’re taking a fairly natural approach, you would have hoverflies, dragonflies, spiders, scorpions, lizards birds, cats and dogs (no, not Athena!) and many many more.
 They have been attracted by the pests in your garden and are here to relieve you of them.